ExistedGit/Dota2Cheat/README.md

 ## Injecting
 You need to have libprotobuf DLLs in your the folder with dota2.exe, get them from a release in this repo or install protobuf via vcpkg and get them from the vcpkg/installed/x64-windows/bin folder

+It is preferrable to inject before entering a match.
+Though you can safely (re)inject mid-match, some functions will not work(such as projectile trajectories)

 I recommend using [Extreme Injector v3.7.2](https://www.unknowncheats.me/forum/downloads.php?do=file&id=21570) with either Thread Hijacking or the default option

-It can apparently suddenly stop working at all(the .exe won't launch) so you can compile the Dota2Loader project from this repo
+This damn injector can apparently suddenly stop working at all(the .exe won't launch) so you can compile the Dota2Loader project from this repo if that ever happens

-**ABSOLUTELY DETECTABLE BY VAC, FOR USE IN DEMO MODE OR A LOBBY**
+**ABSOLUTELY DETECTABLE BY VAC, FOR USE IN DEMO MODE OR A LOBBY** (Memory Map support WIP)

 # Features
 To open the cheat menu, press Insert